José María Aznar

 Aznar also got the most votes in the 2000 general election this time obtaining an absolute majority of 183 deputies (out of 350) in the Congress.
 The economy kept growing and unemployment finally began to fall during his second term.
 In foreign policy, Spain adopted a neoconservative approach and grew closer ties with the United States and the Bush administration, in the aftermath of the September 11 attacks.
 Aznar supported the American-led invasions of Afghanistan and Iraq.
-In 2002, he faced harsh criticisms for the actuation of the government during the Prestige oil spill in Galicia.
-Support of the PP further declined after the invasion of the Iraq, which was not supported by the majority of the Spanish population, but was nevertheless carried out with Spanish support for the U.S. and the UK.
-A 2003 poll found by the public research institute CIS found that 91% of Spaniards were against the invasion of Iraq.
+In 2002, he faced harsh criticisms for the government's response to the Prestige oil spill in Galicia.
+Support of the PP further declined after the invasion of Iraq, which was not supported by the majority of the Spanish population, but was nevertheless carried out with Spanish support for the U.S. and the UK.
+A 2003 poll conducted by the public research institute CIS found that 91% of Spaniards were against the invasion of Iraq.

 In 2004, a general election in Spain was scheduled for 14 March, which was not contested by Aznar, but by his successor as lead of the PP, Mariano Rajoy.
 On 11 March, the 2004 Madrid train bombings occurred, which killed 192 people.
-The attacks were perpetrated by al-Qaeda, but the government claimed the bombings were perpetrated by ETA.
+The government claimed the bombings were perpetrated by ETA.
 In the few days between the bombings and the election, the PP defended this position: however, a major sector of the population rejected the hypothesis that the attacks were perpetrated by ETA and believed the government was lying because of the bombings' possible connection to Spanish support for the invasion of Iraq.
 This led to a massive drop in support for the PP in the days before the election, and the opposing PSOE's José Luis Rodríguez Zapatero won the election.

 Aznar remains active in the private sector, and he sometimes gives his views on current issues.
 He was a member of the Council of State from 2005 to 2006.
-He is the president of Spanish think tank FAES and is a director of News Corporation.
+He is the president of Spanish think tank FAES and is a director of News Corp.
 He held the honorary (symbolic) presidency of the PP until 2016, when he renounced the title.
+On February 14, 2024, Aznar resigned from his position as a lobbyist for Philip Morris.